Mobile-Robotics-Software-Design/lab-challenge-1-MuhammadFaiz2001/README.md

-ction document answering the following questions:
+A reflection document answering the following questions:
 a.
 Do you think ROS is beneficial for developing a robotic application?
 Explain your answer.
 b.
 Why is using a simulator important in Robotics?
 Download the sample